nyraa/moodle-calendar/README.md

 ## Reminder Notice
 - Don't make too short interval in trigger settings, it may cause overload to Moodle server.
 - Don't add event to `Moodle Calendar` manually, it will be removed by script.
-- Please use school Google Workspace account or you can't view and clone Protoype Project.
 - The Google account you set the trigger and grant premission will be the **executor** of this project.
 - Calendar events will be created under **executor's** account.
 - Notification email will be sent to **executor's** email.